 At this time Connecticut is currently in Phase 1b of the vaccination distribution schedule and we are now scheduling ages 65 and up.
 Connecticut has been very responsive with a quick and easy vaccination process across the state.
 That being said, it is a confusing process for many.
 We understand.
 As many of you have questions about the vaccine itself, the most important thing to figure out is how to sign up for a COVID-19 vaccine should you want one.( We highly encourage you to get it)

 AFC Urgent Care Danbury is here to help you navigate through the process and figure out where to get vaccinated in CT for COVID-19.

 Am I eligible to make an appointment to get COVID-19 vaccinated?

 Connecticut is continuously updating the phases and who is eligible to get vaccinated here.

 As of February 23rd, 2021, Gov. Lamont updated the distribution schedule to go by age groups starting March 1st, 2021.
 If you were a part of the Phase 1a group, which included health care workers, long term facility care residents and first responders and you did not get vaccinated, you can still get vaccinated.
 You just need to make an appointment.
 If you were supposed to be a part of Phase 1b then you will now follow the distribution schedule by age.
-March 1st will start with ages 55 to 64 and educators and child care providers.
+As of April 1st, ages 16+ are now eligible to schedule their vaccines.

 ***Whether you’re waiting for your COVID-19 vaccine, or are waiting in between doses, you can always visit AFC Urgent Care in Danbury for Rapid COVID-19 testing(By appointment), Flu treatment, Colds, Strep throat, X-rays, physicals, employer services and more!